 - You find it hard to cut back

 - Having more than three drinks at a time

 - Having blackouts

 Alcohol and its Effects

 Alcohol is generally formed through a fermentation process.
 As yeast and bacteria break down sugars naturally present in the fermenting substance, they produce alcohol as a result.
 The longer the fermentation, the higher the alcohol content.

 When consumed, alcohol acts a depressant on the central nervous system.
 Respiration and blood pressure may lower, and drinkers may feel relaxed and confident.
 It is often consumed to make social situations easier because it lowers inhibitions and can make even someone who is normally socially awkward or shy into a social butterfly.
 Some users also report feeling drowsy, sleepy, or euphoric after drinking as few as one or two beverages.

 If consumed in excess, alcohol can become an addictive substance.
 Drinkers can develop a tolerance to alcohol, meaning they need to drink more at once to achieve the same physical results.
 Over time, this leads to an addiction, where the body experiences withdrawal symptoms if alcohol is not consumed regularly.

-Many people falsely assume that social drinking cannot lead to an addition, or that you have to drink every day to have a drinking problem.
-The fact is, any alcohol consumed in excess, or as a form of self-medication, is a problem.
-Binge drinking, or consuming five or more alcoholic beverages in a two hour span for men, or three for women, is also a serious problem, even when done infrequently.
+Many people falsely assume that social drinking cannot lead to an addiction, or that you have to drink every day to have a drinking problem.
+The fact is, any alcohol consumed in excess, or as a form of self-medication is a problem.
+Binge drinking, or consuming five or more alcoholic beverages in a two-hour span for men, or three for women, is also a serious problem, even when done infrequently.

 Alcohol not only leads to addiction, but it may also cause numerous short-term side effects.
 These can include: